firmai/firmai.github.io/get-started/index.md

 ### Multi-class Classification

 This section relates to predictions for multiple classes.
-Machine learning has improved the quality of these types of predictions.
+Machine learning has significantly enahnced the quality and accuracy of multiple class/lable predictions.

+&nbsp;

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" href="#problem1">Problem Sets</a></li>